Table of Contents

-Dogs will eat anything, but that doesn’t mean they should eat anything.
-There are many human foods that are toxic to dogs and so should be well avoided, but is watermelon one of these?
+Dogs will eat anything, but that doesn’t mean they should eat everything.
+There are many human foods that are toxic to dogs and should be avoided, but is watermelon one of these?
 Can dogs eat watermelon and is watermelon good for dogs?

 The short answer is yes, dogs can eat watermelon but there are some very important things to know first before giving your canine friend this juicy treat.

 Wait and observe your dog for 24 hours.
-If they were chewed sufficiently then they may pass through into the faeces with no issue.
-However, if your dog seems more lethargic than usual, is in pain and has other symptoms such as vomiting and constipation this could indicate a blockage and you should contact your veterinarian immediately as complications can develop quickly.
+If they were chewed sufficiently then they may pass through into the feces with no issue.
+However, if your dog seems more lethargic than usual, is in pain, and has other symptoms such as vomiting and constipation this could indicate a blockage and you should contact your veterinarian immediately as complications can develop quickly.

 The high water content also ensures that aptly named watermelon is very low in calories and it is also low in sodium and free from fat and cholesterol which can only be good news.

-In addition, watermelon is a great source of fibre.
-Fibre is important in good digestion and maintaining normal bowel movements.
+In addition, watermelon is a great source of fiber.
+Fiber is important in good digestion and maintaining normal bowel movements.
 Fibre also helps counteract the effects of the sugar found in watermelon by preventing it from being absorbed into the bloodstream too quickly.

-As if these benefits weren’t enough, watermelon also contains lycopene, which is an antioxidant which has been thought to reduce the risk of developing cancer.
+As if these benefits weren’t enough, watermelon also contains lycopene, which is an antioxidant that has been thought to reduce the risk of developing cancer.

-Other watermelon products such as syrups and soft drinks should be avoided as they are usually full of sugar and chemicals that aren’t good for your dogs.
-Too much sugar can make your dog overweight and these products can sometimes contain an artificial sweetener called zylitol which can be extremely toxic to dogs.
+Watermelon products such as syrups and soft drinks should be avoided as they are usually full of sugar and chemicals that aren’t good for your dogs.
+Too much sugar can make your dog overweight and these products can sometimes contain an artificial sweetener called xylitol which can be extremely toxic to dogs.
 So if in doubt avoid anything that you haven’t prepared yourself.

 The medical, nutritional, or behavioral advice we provide is intended for informational and educational purposes only.
 Our editorial content is not a substitute for formal or personalized medical advice from a veterinary professional.
 Only board-certified veterinary specialists who have examined your pet should diagnose medical conditions, provide personalized treatment, or prescribe appropriate medication.
 For questions regarding your pet’s health, or if your pet is exhibiting signs of illness, injury, or distress, contact your veterinarian immediately.
 Never disregard professional medical advice or delay in seeking it because of something you have read on our site.